-Ukraine's interior minister has accused Russian forces of staging a "military invasion and occupation" after armed men took control of two airports in Ukraine's Crimea region.
+Ukraine's interior minister has accused Russian forces of staging a "military invasion and occupation" at two airports in Ukraine's Crimea region.

-Interior Minister Arsen Avakov wrote on his Facebook page Friday that armed Russian troops were blocking the Belbek airport in Sevastopol, where Russia has a naval base.
+Interior Minister Arsen Avakov wrote on his Facebook page Friday that the armed men were blocking the Belbek airport in Sevastopol, where Russia has a naval base.
 Unidentified men were also patrolling the international airport in Simferopol, the Crimean capital.

-The events come a day after gunmen seized control of government buildings in Crimea, a Ukrainian region with strong ties to Moscow.
+Russia has not commented on the allegations, which come a day after gunmen had seized control of government buildings in Crimea, a Ukrainian region with strong ties to Moscow.
 The gunmen also raised the Russian flag.

-Meanwhile ousted Ukrainian president Viktor Yanukovych, who says he is under Russian protection, is expected to address the media on Friday in a news conference in the southern Russian city of Rostov-on-Don.
+Meanwhile ousted Ukrainian president Viktor Yanukovich, who says he is under Russian protection, is expected to address the media on Friday in a news conference in the southern Russian city of Rostov-on-Don.